Better-HPC/auto-rest/README.md

   --db-password secure123!
 ```

-Navigate `localhost:8081/docs/` to view the OpenAPI documentation for your dynamically generated REST API!
+Navigate to `localhost:8081/docs/` and view the OpenAPI documentation for your dynamically generated REST API!